THE LIMITS OF THE PHOTOGRAPHIC ACT

 *BONUS: This workshop takes place in tandem with both Todd Hido’s and Christian Patterson’s workshops.
 Attendees of all workshops will have time to mingle and get to know each during evening hangouts!

-• Schedule: Meets in-person in Portland, Maine on Monday September 15, Tuesday September 16, Wednesday September 17, Thursday September 18 & Friday September 19 from 10am to 6pm (hours subject to change).
+Schedule: Meets in Portland, Maine on Monday September 15, Tuesday September 16, Wednesday September 17, Thursday September 18 & Friday September 19 from 10am to 6pm (hours subject to change).

 DEPOSITS